 In the vast majority of cases, a jury of 12 community members decides whether a person accused of a criminal offence is guilty or not guilty.
 An accused person may choose to have a trial by judge alone, and not by a jury.

 In its civil jurisdiction, the court deals with commercial and debt recovery matters involving claims up to $750,000.
-It has unlimited jurisdiction in claims for damages for personal injuries and it has exclusive jurisdiction in regard to claims for damages for injury sustained in motor vehicle accidents.
+It has unlimited jurisdiction in claims for damages for personal injuries.
+In practice it hears all claims for damages for injury sustained in motor vehicle accidents as the Magistrates Court does not have jurisdiction to deal with those claims.

 Appeals from the Magistrates Court, from the Criminal Injuries Compensation Assessors and from the WorkCover WA Workers' Compensation Arbitration Service are heard by the District Court.
 The Court of Appeal (Supreme Court) hears appeals relating to matters determined by the District Court.